ttlion/sdtDBN/README.md

 would create the files [outputExample2.csv](outputExample2.csv) and [outputExample3.csv](outputExample3.csv), just as in examples 2 and 3.

+### Example 5 - restricoes

+Still TODO

-### Example 5 - Storing and reading an sdtDBN object to/from a file
+### Example 6 - Storing and reading an sdtDBN object to/from a file

 As explained previously in the webpage, the arguments **-toFile** and **-fromFile** were created so that, respectively, an sdtDBN object can be written in a file and an sdtDBN object can be read from a file.
 This example explains how to use these two arguments.